Coditdoc/Coditdoc/README.md

 - 👋 Hi, I’m @Jay
-- 👀 I’m interested in ...
-Front-end
+- 👀 I’m interested in learning more about geneticAlgorithm.
-- 🌱 I’m currently learning ...
-Java script
+- 🌱 I’m currently learning...
+Vanilla js
 - 💞️ I’m looking to collaborate on ...
-Frontend Projects
+Frontend Projects.
-- 📫 How to reach me ...
-Email - loficode777@gmail.com
+- # 💫About Me : ...... 或る日.
-- # 💫About Me : Im a Dog lover and a person who love's old school music.
+- ✍️ let I = ["Want to be a tax payer one day, not a liability." -@jay_g.7].
 ## 🌐Socials
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/jay_g.7)